NRP Provider Course

 All participants register for a Provider course, including those wishing to renew their NRP provider status.

 Neonatal Resuscitation Program (NRP) is an education program of the American Academy of Pediatrics (AAP) and the American Heart Association (AHA) that teaches concepts and skills of neonatal resuscitation.
-Our learners study the Textbook of Neonatal Resuscitation, 6th Edition, 2011 (or view the DVD-ROM that accompanies the textbook) and pass the online examination (written test) prior to attending any NRP course.
-This allows much of the scheduled course time to be used for hands-on practice and simulation.
-Emphasis is placed on increasing self-efficacy, managing the unexpected, and supporting the efforts and contributions of each team member.
+Our learners study the Textbook of Neonatal Resuscitation, 7th Edition, 2016 (or review the e-book) and pass the online training (including both sections of the exam and the eSim cases) prior to attending any NRP course.
+This allows most of the scheduled course time to be used for hands-on practice and simulation.
+Emphasis is placed on increasing self-efficacy, managing the unexpected and supporting the efforts and contributions of each team member.

 This is a hands-on interactive course.
 To successfully pass the course, the learner must:

 - Produce the Verification of Completion document from the NRP online examination (written test) on course day

 - Demonstrate the NRP resuscitation flow diagram in correct sequence

 Upon successful completion, participants are able to complete an online evaluation, after which you are granted an NRP eCard, which designates NRP Provider status.
 The eCard can be printed if you wish.
 Provider status is current for two years, and the eCard remains available to you online for the duration of that time.

 This course is intended for those licensed personnel (e.g., RN, RT, ARNP) who have current roles in a high-risk delivery area.
 This course will include opportunities to demonstrate skills, practice the NRP algorithm and review procedural skills including intubation, laryngeal mask airway placement and emergency UVC placement.
 Special delivery circumstances like prematurity and congenital anomalies will also be discussed.
 Course focuses on simulation-based learning allowing participants to practice NRP skills and teamwork simultaneously.